ohmlasnick/ohmlasnick.github.io/_pages/about.md

 ---
 permalink: /
-title: "Oliver currently works at the University of Connecticut"
+title: "Oliver currently works in the Stanford Cognitive & Systems Neuroscience Laboratory"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+Oliver recently joined Stanford University's [Cognitive & Systems Neuroscience Laboratory (SCSNL)](https://med.stanford.edu/scsnl/research.html), run by Professor Vinod Menon.
+For info on the lab's past work and current/ongoing projects, take a look at their website!

-In the [brainLENS (*L*earning, *E*ngineering, & *N*eural *S*ystems) Laboratory](https://www.brainlens.org/), run by lab director Fumiko Hoeft (MD PhD), Oliver works on several projects.
+From 2019-2024, Oliver worked in the [brainLENS (*L*earning, *E*ngineering, & *N*eural *S*ystems) Laboratory](https://www.brainlens.org/), run by Professor Fumiko Hoeft.
 The lab uses multimodal brain imaging techniques and computational approaches to examine the underlying neural and cognitive processes of reading and language.
-Oliver's projects focus primarily on the anatomical (MRI) and functional (EEG, fMRI) correlates of developmental dyslexia.
-Feel free to check out his [portfolio](https://ohmlasnick.github.io/portfolio/) for more info on ongoing projects.
+Oliver's projects focused primarily on the anatomical (MRI) and functional (EEG, fMRI) correlates of developmental dyslexia.
+Feel free to check out this [portfolio](https://ohmlasnick.github.io/portfolio/) for more info on past projects.

 ![ ](/images/UCSF-Brain_Lens_Logo_1_(white_bkg).png)
 ![ ](/images/uconn-wordmark-stacked-blue.png)